 If you’re the talent, engage with the script and make a roadmap for yourself!
 Read your script out loud alone or run lines with a friend.
 Jot down notes when it’s helpful, especially if this is an unscripted scene or show.
 Giving the script a quick once-over before it’s time to shine is rarely enough to feel truly comfortable with your delivery.

 Thankfully, these posts can give you a much needed confidence boost when it’s time to perform:

 “It is crucial that you feel comfortable with the tone and flow of the words you’re responsible for delivering.”

 The Table Read: Reading your script out loud before heading into the studio will not only save you time, but it’ll also help you feel more confident in your performance well before you hit the record button.
+Before the day of your shoot, talk through the scripts at a table read with the whole cast or one-on-one with your producer.
+Rehearsing can help you work out any kinks, and it gives you time to rework the script with the writer if anything feels unnatural.
 Here are our best tips for conducting a productive table read, including how to edit your script to sound more natural on camera.